Chapter 15 Introduction to React

 React is developed and maintained by Facebook (Meta).
 Facebook as a company has a long history of violating the Fair Housing Act, leaking or selling personal private data, allowing the spread of misinformation, enabling genocide and in general choosing profits over safety.
 You may be understandably concerned about whether learning and using React implicitly supports and thus condones this company and its behavior.
 Whenever you adopt any software tool or library, it is worth investigating who created it (and why) and how that may impact your own willingness to use it as a dependency.

-15.1 Getting Set Up: Create React App
+15.1 Getting Set Up: React and Vite

 # Create a new React app project in a new `my-app` directory